greggersaurus/OpenSteamController/README.md

  That could come in the form of issues/discussions on how this could be more user friendly or by adding features or support that is not yet there.

-Note that there is are TODO documents for each Subproject.
+Note that there are TODO documents for each Subproject.
 The idea is to outline goals I would like to accomplish.
 If you want to help with any of these that would be awesome.
 It would be even more awesome if you started a conversation regarding your intentions so as to limit the chances of duplicated